LtSchneider/old_website/_posts/2016-06-14-forthcoming-Amsterdam-prison.md

 ---
 layout: post
 title: "'Perpetrators?!'
-Paper o the Sexual Offenses Act in Sierra Leone at the Global Prisons Research Network & Security Roundtable Meeting.
+Paper on the Sexual Offenses Act in Sierra Leone at the Global Prisons Research Network & Security Roundtable Meeting.
 Amsterdam.
-2&3 November 2017"
+2 & 3 November 2017"
 author: "Luisa T. Schneider"
 date: 2017-06-01  11:11:27
 categories: [ forthcomingspeakingevents]
 tags: [Conferences]
 ---

-# \"Perpetrators?!\": The consequences of the Sexual Offenses Act for young men accused of sexually penetrating
-their girlfriends in Sierra Leone
+# \"Perpetrators?!\": The consequences of the Sexual Offenses Act for young men accused of sexually penetrating their girlfriends in Sierra Leone

 ## Abstract